RoadBytes/middleman/source/personal/2017-12-04-advent-of-code-day-4.html.markdown

 The second one, you couldn't have any words as anagrams of each other.

-I created a `letter_spectrum`, an array of the letters of each word sorted to anagram words would have the same `letter_spectrum`.
+I created a `letter_spectrum`, an array of the letters of each word sorted so two anagram words would have the same `letter_spectrum`.

 ~~~ ruby